Connections. Confidence. Career Architecture.

-I’ve shown them emails I’ve received from the Career Center staff, who I’ve worked with extensively over the past two years to make career connections with my studies, my interests, and my career goals.
+I’ve shown them emails I’ve received from the career services staff, who I’ve worked with extensively over the past two years to make career connections with my studies, my interests, and my career goals.
 I’ve described the different platforms I have access to as a student.
 They can’t believe the resources I have at my disposal.

 The difference at Loyola is that every relationship is personal.

-The Career Center here recognizes that there isn’t just one formula for success.
+The Career Center recognizes that there isn’t just one formula for success.
 Each student requires different improvements, different practice, and different strategies.
-And this is what sets our Career Center apart.
+And this is what sets Loyola’s Career Center apart.

 A constant pursuit

-A little background about my experience with Loyola’s Career Center…
+A little background about my experience with the Rizzo Career Center…

 After a busy spring my sophomore year applying for various internships, I left Loyola in May feeling defeated.
 Even after a tremendous amount of interview practice and résumé development with the Career Center, I hadn’t landed my dream summer internship.
 I hadn’t landed a second or third choice, either.
 I was frustrated because I couldn’t understand what else I could have done.
 I was thirsty for experience and eager to be a part of a new work environment.